 Santa Cruz II is a luxury cruise in the Galapagos Islands, Ecuador.
 It offers four- and six-night itineraries that venture into the Western, Northern, and Eastern regions of the Galapagos Islands.
-Each itinerary is carefully designed to offer guests the best wildlife viewing opportunities in each distinct region of the Galapagos.
+Each route gives guests the best wildlife viewing opportunities in each distinct area of the Galapagos.
 Insightful Naturalist Guides will accompany and lead each Galapagos excursion group.
 In addition to all this, Santa Cruz II offers consultations with a Medical officer, on-call 24/7.

 The 5-days Western Islands itinerary includes a visit to Dragon Hill on Santa Cruz Island.
 It exciting hike takes you through palo santo forests full of Galapagos’ famed land iguanas.
 Then, visit Punta Vicente Roca on Isabela Island with the fascinating geology of collapsed Ecuador volcano.
 Then continue to Punta Espinoza on Fernandina, one of the most pristine islands in the world.
 It is home to one of the islands’ densest colonies of marine iguanas and flightless cormorants.
 Next, visit Santa Cruz’s Research Centre before heading to Floreana Island.
 This site holds human history and stunning wildlife at both Post Office Bay and Punta Cormorant.